-The roof flashing can be a big area where roof leaks happen.
+The roof flashing can be a big area roof leaks occurring (read more about why this can happen).
 This will refer back to all of the metal and vinyl pieces that will connect together the parts of the roof.
 You are likely to see these around chimneys and vents or at the different junctions of the roof.

-You must make sure that these areas are strong, tightly fitted, and resistant to make sure that water is not able to seep in from the different parts of the roof and then into your home.
-While doing an inspection, you need to look in the flashing for holes or gaps.
+You must make sure that these areas are strong, tightly fitted, and resistant.
+This will make sure that water is not able to seep in from the different parts of the roof.
+While doing an inspection, consider looking in the flashing for holes or gaps.
 Look also for whether this area is loose, bent, or has other damage too.

 Check the Drip Edge of the Roof